 Using Cell Phones with Hearing Aids: Positioning, Telecoil, and Compatibility

 Hearing aids can help bring you back into your social sphere.
 They can make conversations clearer and easier, so you don’t feel so out of the loop.
 However, some people still have trouble using their cell phones with their hearing aids, and phones are a key part of staying in touch in the modern world, like it or not.
+What is hearing aid compatibility on cell phones?
 In some cases, people hear a whistling or a buzzing sound in their hearing aids when they try to use their cell phones.
 In other cases, the sound coming through the cell phone isn’t clear or loud enough.
 However, these problems can be solved with cell phone positioning, a special technology called hearing aid telecoil, and mobile phone compatibility.

 What is telecoil?